Frequently Asked Questions

 Do you help me organise my time?

-Each Diploma student has a time-based plan developed that identifies what will need to be done and when in order for them to complete within their preferred timeframe.
+Each full qualification student has a time-based plan developed that identifies what will need to be done and when in order for them to complete within their preferred timeframe.

 Can I interrupt my course, or extend it?

 We understand that life can get in the way.
 If you need to take time out to care for a sick family member, because work is super busy or for some other reason, we can provide deferment options.

 If you don’t happen to get things finished in time, we extensions may be available as well.